insad/DigitalPalette/tutorials/tutorial_English.md

 # Usage
 ## Change the language
 Currently we only provide English and Chinese translations.
-You could generate translation files in other languages by PyQt5 tools and put it into the language directory.
+You could generate translation files of any other languages by PyQt5 tools and put it into the language directory.
 Then you could change the language in two steps:
 1. Click "Edit" in the menu bar and select "Settings" to open the settings dialog.
 2. Click the combo box lateral to the "Language" label in "Interface" tab.
 Select the target language and click "OK" to change the interfacial language.
 ![Language](English/usage/0.png)